Piprahwa: The inscription

+Dating the reliquary urn and the stupa

 In 1997, epigraphist and archaeologist Ahmad Hasan Dani noted the challenges that isolated finds present to paleographical study and to dating materials.
 He concluded that "the inscription may be confidently dated to the earlier half of the second century B.C." but noted that "the Piprahwa vase, found in the Basti District, U.P.
 (Uttar Pradesh), has an inscription scratched on the steatite stone in a careless manner.
-As the inscription refers to the remains of the Buddha, it was originally dated to the pre-Mauryan period, but it has been brought down to the third century B.C. on a comparison with Asokan Brahmi.
-The style of writing is very poor, and there is nothing in it that speaks of the hand of the Asokan scribes".
-Dani's dating of the inscription puts it around 250 years after the generally agreed 480 BCE death of the historical Buddha which suggests that the stupa itself was built after the Buddha's lifetime.
-The time difference is most likely explained by the Emperor Ashoka’s sudden conversion to Buddhism.
-After slaughtering tens of thousands to secure his kingdom, Ashoka issued a decree to build stupas and redistribute the Buddha’s remains across his kingdom.
+As the inscription refers to the remains of the Buddha, it was originally dated to the pre-Mauryan period, but it has been brought down to the third century B.C. on a comparison with Asokan Brahmi".
+Dani's dating of the inscription puts it around 250 years after the generally agreed 480 BCE death of the historical Buddha which suggests that the 'stupa' itself was built after the Buddha's lifetime.
+The time difference is most likely explained by the Emperor Asoka's conversion to Buddhism.
+Asoka the Great was a ruthless and bloody Emperor who ruled from around 268-232 BCE.
+He supposedly killed his brothers to ascend to the throne but, after the brutality of the Kalinga War where he slaughtered '100,000 men and animals', he renounced all violence and embraced Buddhism.
+He then issued a decree to build 'stupas' and redistribute the Buddha's remains across his kingdom.

+It was not until the 1970s that the evolution of the Piprahwa stupa was established.
+K. M. Srivastava knew that 'instances are not wanting when relics of the same individual have been enshrined at two different levels'.
+He led an Archaeological Society of India expedition that dug deeper than Peppé.
+They discovered two soapstone casket containing fragments of small bone in two burnt brick chambers measuring 32 inches square and 14 inches deep.
+Some broken dishes that may have covered the caskets proved to be Northern Black Polished Ware which dated this find to 400-500BCE, which is consistent with the 480 BCE date given for the Buddha's passing.

+Srivastava concluded that the stupa was built in three phases.
+The first would have been undertaken by the Sakyas shortly after the Buddha's death.
+It most likely adhered to the Buddha's instruction to be buried under earth that was 'heaped up as rice is heaped in an alms bowl' and that the stupa be sited beside a crossroads so that passersby might pause to pay their respects and by their veneration gain in understanding and merit.
+The resulting circular mud adobe structure was 62 ft in diameter and 12 ft in height.

+Peppé unearthed the second Asokan phase which was characterized by well fired mud bricks made with rice and straw and laid in clay mortar in concentric circles.
+The stupa and the coffer it held show all the trademarks of high quality Asokan craftsmanship but the enlargement likely extended for years after the Emperor's death.
+The base measured 116 ft in diameter and 22 ft in height.